 Now, those who run such algorithms have grown wise to the practice and have established means of delisting or “spiking” content that’s “stuffed” with keywords—even should those words be relevant.
 Keyword stuffing produces an unreadable copy, and those searching don’t like such results.

 Many techniques become irrelevant with time as those who run algorithms learn that people are “gaming” the system.
 This will happen with image SEO as well.
 Staying on top of the best protocols will help you keep traffic.

 Captions should describe the picture, be properly succinct, and include SEO.
 Try not to make them longer than a “tweet”, as it were.
 You can go longer if necessary, don’t push length artificially.
 Be informative and “natural” or “organic.”
 The captions should match the picture and include relevant data.

 - File Names: Instead of using generic names like “image1.jpg,” use descriptive names like “blue-leather-handbag.jpg.”

 - Alt Tags: Include concise descriptions of the image, such as “Blue Leather Handbag.”

 3 Use JPEGs For eCommerce Image SEO

-If your images are too big or too large for the dimensions of your site, this looks funny, and it looks unprofessional.
+If your images are too big or too large for the dimensions of your site, this looks funny and unprofessional.
 It looks like something someone with no experience in site design would produce.
 Algorithms tend to favor sites that are secure and professionally designed.
-If your images are all over the place, this will certainly work against you.
+If your images are everywhere, this will undoubtedly work against you.

 Moreover, website design today needs to be continuous.
 As a result, ecommerce image SEO too.
-What makes sense is establishing image size thresholds for segments of your site, and sticking to them.
-Aesthetic appeal is key, consulting with groups who provide such options may be wise to avoid “reinventing the wheel”, as it were.
+It makes sense to establish image size thresholds for your site segments and stick to them.
+Aesthetic appeal is critical.

 5 Work For File Sizes That Are Reduced